Founder of Aroma Foundry

 Check out our special pack containing all the oils mentioned here in Our Shop.

 Being a woman is difficult enough at the best of times.
-When monthly struggles with PMS compound that difficulty, it can become so easy to say “Screw it all, I’m done” that you might even scare yourself for having such a thought once you’re back on your feet.
+When monthly struggles with PMS compound that difficulty, it can become so easy to say “Screw it all, I’m done.”
 And no, it’s not just in your mind.
 Here at Aroma Foundry, that’s what we want you to take away, if nothing else.
-The struggles are real, and if you could do something to make all these life-interfering stuff go away, you’d do it, no questions asked.
+The struggles are real, and we know that if you could do something to make all this life-interfering stuff go away, you’d do it, no questions asked.